idvorkin/idvorkin.github.io/_posts/2021-12-28-Igor-Eulogy.md

 - To File
   - Seeing Kids Play Together
-  - Teaching 7h/eq values to kids
+  - Teaching 7h/EQ values to kids
   - School events
   - Public transit together
   - teaching kids to be active
-  - Document thier adventures to savor later, and educate them
+  - Document their adventures to savor later, and educate them
   - Teaching them to program
   - Seeing "raw humanity"
   - Being cool for other kids